-Have your grandchild press the mixture into a firm ball.
+Have your child press the mixture into a firm ball.
 Cover and refrigerate it if you plan to shape and bake it later.
 Otherwise, work with it at room temperature.

 Roll out the dough.
-Cut 3- or-4-inch strips and have your grandchild roll them with his hands to make ropes.
+Cut 3- or-4-inch strips and have your child roll them with his hands to make ropes.

-Shape the ropes into the letters of your grandchild's name.
+Shape the ropes into the letters of your child's name.
 Flatten them slightly so they're about 1/4 inch thick.
-If you like, decorate them with coloured sugar or chocolate chips.
+If you like, decorate them with colored sugar or chocolate chips.

 Bake the letters on a baking sheet for 25–30 minutes.